-- Dog-friendly trails are: Roadway Ramble, Easy Al’s, BCIT and Connectors – Short Hop, Ellie’s
+- Dog-friendly trails are: Roadway Ramble, Easy Al’s, BCIT and Connectors – Short Hop and Ellie’s.

 - Dogs must be under control at all times either by reliable recall or leashed.

-- The Parking Lot and Stadium Area is a MANDATORY ON LEASH area for all dogs at all times.
+- The Parking Lot and Stadium Area are MANDATORY ON LEASH areas for all dogs at all times.

 - Please respect that the parking lot is shared with children and other members.
 Dogs must be on leash within 200 meters of the parking lot.